redhat-developer/app-services-cli/docs/commands/rhoas_dedicated.md

 ## rhoas dedicated

-Manage your OpenShift clusters which host your kafkas.
+Manage your Hybrid OpenShift clusters which host your Kafka instances.

 ### Synopsis

-Red Hat OpenShift Streams for Apache Kafka allows you to use your own OpenShift clusters to provision your kafkas.
+Red Hat OpenShift Streams for Apache Kafka allows you to use your own OpenShift clusters to provision your Kafka instances.
 These Kafka instances will be managed by Red Hat OpenShift Streams for Apache Kafka.

 ### Examples